Joanna Maxwell (Basuray), PhD, MSN, RN, FTNSS

 Clinical expertise: Child Health and Community Health.

-University Education: To undergraduate and graduate students in nursing.
+University Education: To undergraduate and graduate students.
 In addition, I taught transcultural nursing as an elective and required course, as well as offsite service-learning courses.
+In addition, I was appointed director of the Multicultural Institute for faculty and staff development that endorsed transcultural education.

 Languages spoken, read/write*: